Luiszicart/Luiszicart/README.md

 ### I'm a Developer, endurance athlete and halfway economist

-- :seedling: I'm currently deepening my knowledge in React, Node, Testing (Jest), GraphQL and Express.
+- :seedling: I'm currently deepening my knowledge in React, Node, Testing (Jest), GraphQL and Express
 - :hammer: Goals for this year?
 Refine the web development path, polishing specific knowledge and learning about new technologies.
 - ⚡ Fun fact about me: I'm an ultra trail runner and still can't get to the bus in time!